This page describes advanced configuration details that most users shouldn't need. The Overview describes the basic concepts of Cloud VPN.

 - Create a separate tunnel for each CIDR block.
 If necessary, you can create several VPN gateways for this purpose.

-All subnets connected to the same tunnel must use the same child SA.
-If different subnets do not have the same SA, they must be connected to different tunnels.
+All on-premises subnets connected to the same tunnel must use the same child SA.
+If different on-premises subnets do not have the same SA, they must be connected to different tunnels.

 Supported IKE ciphers